-Spirits must not be advertised in radio and TV spots or in audiovisual media.
+Spirits must not be advertised on radio or television.

 Further, for alcohol advertising, the following restrictions apply.
 Adverts must not:

 - be directed at minors; - depict minors consuming alcohol; - claim therapeutic, tranquilising or conflict-resolution effects; - promote excessive consumption of alcohol; - make a connection between alcohol and improved physical or mental performance, or more social and sexual success; or - display a high alcohol level as something positive.